riceissa/issarice.com/wiki/is-effective-altruism-new.md

 [Iason Gabriel][gabriel response]:

-> For example, effective altruists do not care about who benefits from an
+> effective altruists do not care about who benefits from an intervention or in
-> intervention or in what way, only that the greatest total gain in well-being
+> what way, only that the greatest total gain in well-being is achieved.
+This
-> is achieved.
-This means they often overlook the weakest and most vulnerable
+> means they often overlook the weakest and most vulnerable members of a
-> members of a population, who are frequently illiterate, victims of
+> population, who are frequently illiterate, victims of discrimination, and
-> discrimination, and consigned to geographically remote places.
-Many of them
+> consigned to geographically remote places.
+Many of them also suffer from
-> also suffer from disabilities that place out of reach the welfare gains
+> disabilities that place out of reach the welfare gains able-bodied people can
-> able-bodied people can achieve.
-Therefore effective altruists tend to focus
+> achieve.
+Therefore effective altruists tend to focus their efforts elsewhere.
-> their efforts elsewhere.
-This approach leads to systematic neglect of those
+> This approach leads to systematic neglect of those most in need, something
-> most in need, something that strikes many people as unjust.
+> that strikes many people as unjust.

+As with the Charity Navigator quote above, Gabriel is possibly implying that effective altruism is new (by not extending the criticism to others who do the same sort of prioritization).

 In contrast, some, like [Catherine Tumber][tumber], make it clear that they are responding to utilitarianism itself: